bobanetwork/boba_legacy/packages/boba/turing/README.md

 urlStr = 'https://i9iznmo33e.execute-api.us-east-1.amazonaws.com/quote'
 rate = lending.getCurrentQuote(urlStr, "BTC/USD")

   // test response
   Bitcoin to usd price is 42406.68 timestamp 1642104413221
   ✓ should get the current Bitcoin - USD price (327ms)

 ```

+**Data/Oracle best practices** The oracle example given above should not be used in production.
+Minimally, you will need to secure your contract against data outliers, temporary lack of data, and malicious attempts to distort the data.
+Best practices include using multiple on-chain oracles and/or off-chain 'augmentation' where off-chain compute is used to estimate the reliability of on-chain oracles.

-### Turing status as of January 12 2022 - Release countdown
+### Turing status as of January 17 2022 - Release countdown

 With this release, we have a working version of Turing and the associated modified `core-utils`, `batch-submitter`, and `data-translation-layer`.
 The next steps are to fix two security vulnerabilities and perform load- and stack-compatibility testing.
 We are targeting a release time of January 31, 00:00 UTC for Turing across our stack (Rinkeby and Mainnet). **Note - Turing is not yet available on the public chains (Rinkeby and Mainnet).**

 ToDo:

 * [COMPLETED] ~~Upgrade the random number generator (currently `math/rand`) to something better such as `crypto/rand`~~
-* Secure the L2TGeth against malicious inputs from off-chain
+* [PARTIAL] ~~Secure the L2TGeth against malicious inputs from off-chain~~
-* Improve the data-packing system used to append Turing payloads to the rawTransaction data sent to the L1
+* [COMPLETED] ~~Improve the data-packing system used to append Turing payloads to the rawTransaction data sent to the L1~~
-* Fix Geth Tests
+* [COMPLETED] ~~Fix Geth Tests~~
-* Add Integration tests to the GitHub actions
+* [OPEN] Add Integration tests to the GitHub actions
-* Check compatibility of `L2TGeth` with legacy blocks and state roots; critical for smooth regenesis
+* [OPEN] Check compatibility of `L2TGeth` with legacy blocks and state roots; critical for smooth regenesis

 ### Feature Preview: Using Turing to access real-time trading data from within your solidity smart contract